elbow-jason/BIO494/assignments/readme.md

 + gff file retrieved with ```$ curl -O http://downloads.yeastgenome.org/curation/chromosomal_feature/saccharomyces_cerevisiae.gff```
 + Both 400 and 500 level assignments done
++ Note: the first sort in the 500 level assignment is not necessary

 ##### Assignment 2: